CanaDream Cares - Our Commitment to You

 Whitewater rapids flow over ancient rocks gouged by glaciers at Rushing River Provincial Park, just east of Kenora.
 Here there are endless opportunities for hiking and exploring.

 Take the opportunity to stop at places you may have missed on the outward journey.
-McKerrow marks the turn off to the island which is vehicle accessible via the Little Current swing bridge.
+McKerrow marks the turn off to Manitoulin Island which is vehicle accessible only via the Little Current swing bridge.
 Spend some time in the town before heading to your chosen campsite for the night.

 It’s rugged and rustic.
 People are few and nature is big.
 For those who love adventure, combined with relative seclusion, Manitoulin Island is the place to be.
 Paved roads take you to most points of interest, past lakes and through forested areas.
 Lighthouses dot the shoreline, the most westerly being at Mississagi where a campground provides ice, firewood and hot showers.